v0id-strike/Voidborne-Archives/prophecy.md

 - **The Exiled Ones**
   *Beyond the firewall’s grace, in the desolate DMZ, remnants of the fallen await.
 Metasploitable, broken yet brimming with weaknesses, and Fedora Server, a gateway to Docker’s realm—unleash them to test, to conquer, to learn.*

-- **The Sanctum’s Test**
-  *No fortress stands unchallenged.
-Harden the walls, refine the defenses, and test every connection.
-Watch the flames rise, let the siege begin, and let the Shadow-Lab breathe its first breath of war.*

 ---
 ### **Phase 2: CLI-Inferno – Embracing the Terminal's Flame**
 **Goal**: *Become one with your machine—master every command, script, and system secret.*